yatt-code/reportly/docs/milestones/m6-qa-final.md

 ---

+### 🔄 AI Provider Integration

+**Note:** The OpenRouter integration and multiple AI provider support has been moved to [Milestone 9: Multiple AI Providers](./m9-ai-providers.md).
+A comprehensive test plan has been created and is available in the `docs/manual/ai-providers-test.md` file.

+---

 ## Next Steps

 After completing all tests in this checklist, proceed to the final review and deployment preparation phase.
 Ensure all critical bugs are addressed and the application meets the defined quality standards before release.
+Special attention should be given to the OpenRouter integration to ensure it works correctly with all AI features.